-Onion Thokku used to be my favourite side for chappathis as a student.
+Onion Thokku used to be my favorite side for chapattis as a student.
 Amma would always make Onion Thokku and she would pack delicious soft rotis for lunch, along with a side of this delectable thokku.
 On some days, it would be smeared on the rotis and made in to a roll.
-It has the most amazing flavour and aroma and is a favourite among my cousins during travel.
+It has the most amazing flavor and aroma and is a favorite among my cousins during travel.
 I remember, when I was about twelve, we had gone to this trip to my cousin`s place in Delhi.
-The Grand Trunk Express would take it`s own sweet time to cover the 2000 odd kilometers.
+The Grand Trunk Express would take it`s own sweet time to cover the 2000 odd kilometres.
 A standard breakfast that amma would pack would be idlis neatly parceled in green banana leaves smothered in gun powder and gingely oil.
 Lunch would always mostly be soft puris and this yummy Onion Thokku.

-> 1/2 cup of Broken Urad Dhal.
+1/2 cup of Broken Urad Dhal.

 2 Inch Tamarind soaked in 2 tbsp water.

 In a kadai, add 2 spoons of oil, and when ready, add mustard and curry leaves and then the chopped onions.
 Add a little turmeric, saute well and set aside to cool.